Helping you grow closer to God

 And then, I’ve got to find some Barnabases.
 And then, I’ve got to ask myself, Okay, it’s a new world; it’s a new day.
 Are there some people that You want me to invest my life in?
 But you take initiative.

 And three: Start in your relational network.
 The Paul, Timothys, and Barnabases are probably already in your relational network.
 Start there.

-But you know what you can do?
-You can pursue great people.
 And you can look for your Paul, and you can look for a soulmate Barnabas.
 And then, all the while, you find someone that you have a little bit more than they have, and you start giving it away, and I’m telling you, you’ll become great in God’s eyes.